mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 If instead, the agency delivered one task per month

-If you assigned a freelancer tasks A, B, and C, it would be odd if they abruptly stopped working on task A when it was 80% complete and then started working on task B instead.
-It would be even more bizarre if they stopped midway through task B to start task C.

-With an agency, it's easy to end up in a situation where several tasks are only 80% complete.
-Maybe Alice at the agency only has 10 hours free this month, so she gets 80% through task A. Bob starts next, but he doesn't want to pick up Alice's project midway through, so he starts task B and gets 30% through it.
-Before you know it, you've spent $39,577, and you can't use any of the work because it's all only 80-90% finished.
+Letting the agency work on several things also puts you in a weak position if things go south.
+If there are eight distinct tasks that are partially complete, you're in the position I was where it's difficult to leave the agency because so much of the work is in jeopardy.
+If there are only two or three tasks in progress, you're in much better position to cut things off if they're going poorly.

+Lastly, it's just more mentally taxing on you as the client to oversee eight different tasks happening in parallel.
 In the book _Getting Things Done_, David Allen describes unfinished tasks as "open loops."
-The more open loops you have, the worse your focus is because each one occupies a bit of real estate in your mind.
-A freelancer will generally have only a couple of open loops with you at once, whereas a design agency can have 5-10x as many, and they drag on for longer.
+The more open loops you have, the worse your focus in general because each loop occupies a bit of real estate in your mind.

-Open loops are also worse value for your money.
-Suppose you need to complete six tasks over the course of six months.
-If you hired an individual, they'd deliver about one task per month.
-If you pay them at the end of each month, you're enjoying the benefit of the work around the same time you pay for it.
-With an agency, they might assign those six tasks to six people who only spend 1/6th of their time on your project.
-At month five, the agency has 80% of the money, but you're getting 0% of the benefit because none of the tasks are complete yet.

 ### Require a shared view of billable hours